MichaelWong1024/MichaelWong1024/README.md

 I'm a 1st year master's student at [Georgia Tech](https://www.gatech.edu/) in [Computer Science](https://www.cc.gatech.edu/degree-programs/master-science-computer-science).
 I chose my Area	of Specialization in [High Performance Computing Systems](https://www.cc.gatech.edu//sites/default/files/documents/2021/highperformancecomputing.pdf).
 (BTW you can find the other specializations [here](https://www.cc.gatech.edu/ms-computer-science-specializations), if you are interested🤔)

 # 🎉 Fun Facts
-I have a Gibson and have been playing it as a lead guitar since the first year of my high school!
+I have a Gibson and have been playing it as a lead guitar since my first year of high school!

 <!--💻 **Technical Proficiency:**
 - **Programming Languages:** Proficient in Python, Java, JavaScript, and C++.